-For immediate release Wednesday, May 22, 2013 Kawartha Lakes decision could force expensive Ontario Energy Board Process
+For immediate release Wednesday, May 22, 2013

-Mississauga -- A refusal by Kawartha Lakes Land Management Committee to enter into discussion on the placement of collector lines with wind project developer, wpd Canada, could force the company to ask the Ontario Energy Board (OEB) to settle the matter. wpd is looking to build a portion of their proposed electrical collector line underground on an un-assumed road near the project site.
-The OEB is the independent Crown Corporation tasked with regulating the province's electricity and natural gas sectors... from WPD Canada press release..
+Kawartha Lakes decision could force expensive Ontario Energy Board Process the placement of collector lines with wind project developer, wpd Canada, could force the company to ask the Ontario Energy Board (OEB) to settle the matter. wpd is looking to build a portion of their proposed electrical collector line underground on an un-assumed road near the project site.
+The OEB is the independent Crown Corporation tasked with regulating the province's electricity and natural sectors... from WPD Canada press release..